 Alexander Armstrong is back fronting new app based ITV game show Don't Ask Me Ask Britain from tonight.

-The live comedy based series will run for six episodes, each an hour long and this evening sees the second show.
+The live comedy based series will run for six episodes, each an hour long and this evening sees the sixth and final episode of the series.

 The interactive show asks viewers to vote along on opinion-based topics, whilst a celebrity panel go head to head to try and second-guess what the audience at home will answer, with viewers playing along via a free app.